Phrenzi/slate/source/includes/_management_patrons.md

 Parameter | Required | Description
 --------- | ----------- | ----------
-page | N | the page results of all transactions per_page | N | the number of transaction record return per page by api, default to be 20
+filter | N | filter options, for now, only accept 'favorite' page | N | the page results of all transactions per_page | N | the number of transaction record return per page by api, default to be 20